 Self-care is complicated, especially in grief, so it’s a great idea to set aside some of your budget for things that alleviate your emotional challenges and help you nurture yourself.

 If your inherited funds were kept in anything other than a basic savings account, you’ll need to handle them correctly in order to maximize potential tax benefits and avoid withdrawal penalties.

 - IRAs and Roth IRAs have specific requirements for beneficiaries that vary depending on the relationship to the original owner and the age of the original owner when they passed.

 - Bonds may or may not be taxable depending on whether your loved one already paid taxes on the bonds’ earned interest.

 - Stocks are not subject to taxes unless the beneficiary chooses to sell, at which point the profits are subject to capital gains taxes

 Besides income taxes, there are also a number of inheritance-specific taxes that may or may not apply to your endowment.

 - Estate tax: 40 percent tax that applies only to inheritances of over $11.58 million; individual states also have estate tax thresholds and rates that may be different

 - Inheritance tax: separate state-level tax that applies only in Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania

-- Capital gains tax: applies to the profit on any inherited capital assets sold for more than the original owner paid for them
+- Capital gains tax: applies to the profit on any inherited capital assets sold for more than their market value on the owner’s date of death

 Doing the research and hard work necessary to manage your inheritance can be a challenge, but the peace of mind that comes from having a well-balanced portfolio of assets is worth it.
 With some smart decision-making, you can set up not only yourself, but also your loved ones for lifelong financial wellness.